Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Mock-up/wireframe of dashboard
 - Sign this ticket off with the stakeholder prior to development
 - Regular check-ins during the incremental build
 - Check-in prior to final delivery to ensure required impact is delivered.
 Always close the BI cycle.
 Remember to answer questions: 'So what' and 'Now what'?
+The end result should not be a deck summarizing findings, the end result should be recommendations or action items that lead to real impact.
+Closing the loop means pushing action items through, and following up after implementation to measure real impact.

 ### Dashboard checklist
 - Good design: